ECE-IoT/esp-iot-framework/docs/core/core_classes/esp_config.md

 ## Purpose

 The aim of the implemented configuration is to write settings like wifi name and password to a separate configuration file instead of hard coding them in the source code.
-This gives the user the advantage of being able to change settings without having to change or reflash the source code.
+This gives the user the advantage of being able to change settings without having to change or re-flash the source code.

 Actually the following settings are implemented into the config.